 Object storage platform for new access modes and inactive data parking

-MSI added a Ceph object storage system in November 2014 as a second tier storage option, the system has 1.4 PB of usable storage installed.
+MSI first added a Ceph object storage system in November 2014 as a second tier storage option.
+The system currently has around 10 PB of usable storage installed.

 MSI's second tier storage is designed to address the growing need for resources that support data-intensive research.
 It is tightly integrated with other MSI storage and computing resources in order to support a wide variety of research data life cycles and data analysis workflows.
 In addition, this object storage platform offers new access modes, such as Amazon’s S3 (Simple Storage Service) interface, so that researchers can better manage their data and more seamlessly share data with other researchers whether or not the other researcher has an MSI account or is at the University of Minnesota.